thesupersystem/fffeedbackform/README.md

 # fffeedbackform

- Fffeedback form generator is a web app that allows educators to generate feedback forms without the use of propriety software.
+ Fffeedback form generator is a web app that allows educators to generate feedback forms (PDF) without the use of propriety software.
 Download entire folder to run it locally.

 https://thesupersystem.github.io/fffeedbackform/

 //////------ FUTURE UPDATES ----- //////
 * Multiple Image Upload
+* Password Protected PDF